 Indianapolis celebrates National Night Out

+“If you have a repore with the policeman that patrol your area, that’s the game changer,” said Patterson Cline.

-Patterson Cline says it’s vital people engage with their neighborhood associations year-round, not just during National Night Out.
-She says the best defense against crime is a good neighbor.
+Patterson Cline said its vital people engage with their neighborhood association all year round, not just during National Night Out.
+She said the best defense against crime is a good neighbor.

-Communities in at least 60 towns and cities across Indiana celebrated National Night Out this year.
+Communities in 60 towns and cities across Indiana celebrated National Night Out this year.